-Nowhere is this better reflected than in Moldova's political system, which historically has been split between east and west.
+Moldova's political system historically has been split between east and west.
 Parties identifying with Russia, such as the Communists and Socialists, constantly jockey with those that lean toward Europe, such as the Democratic, Liberal and Liberal Democratic parties.
-Neither side has managed to gain much of an upper hand: The former camp holds 46 seats in Parliament, while the latter controls the other 55.
+Neither side has managed to gain much of an upper hand: The former camp currently holds 46 seats in Parliament, while the latter controls the other 55.
 This roughly equal division of representation has made the formation and maintenance of governing coalitions nearly impossible, and early elections, political protests and changes in leadership have become the norm.

-It is within this context that Moldova on Oct.
-30 will hold its first direct vote for the presidency in over two decades.
+On Oct.
+30, Moldova will hold its first direct vote for the presidency in over two decades.
 For the past 20 years, Moldova's presidents have been selected by lawmakers rather than the electorate, a process that has consistently led to deadlock in Chisinau's fractious government.
-But in the wake of widespread protests against Filip's feeble reign near the beginning of the year, Moldovan leaders agreed to revise the constitution to allow for direct elections.
+But in the wake of widespread protests against Prime Minister Pavel...